captainmarkos/api-mfa/README.md

 ### Before Getting Started

-Before we get started, let's start off with some definitions which most are obvious but no assumptions.
+Let's start off with some definitions which most are obvious but no assumptions.

 - 2FA : 2 Factor Authentication
 - MFA : Multi Factor Authentication